johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 } // *a is destroyed here
 {% endhighlight %}

-When the ownership of memory is transfered between variables the compiler prevents further reference to the original owner.
+When the ownership of memory is transferred between variables the compiler prevents further reference to the original owner.
 In this example `a` is the new owner and the compiler will prevent any further reference to `b`.
-This concept of single ownership is the reason that the memory can be deallocated safetly when the current owner goes out of scope.
+This concept of single ownership is the reason that the memory can be deallocated safely when the current owner goes out of scope.

-Alternately, the `@` type modifier can be used to request that the runtime manage the allocated memory on a per-task basis.
+Alternately, the `@` type modifier can be used to request that the run-time manage the allocated memory on a per-task basis.
 This presents some interesting issues when creating pointers to memory allocated as part of a record.

 {% highlight rust %}
 struct X { f: int, g: int }